Delay Analysis Training Course & Extension of Time Claims

 Confusion, hard work, frustration and making many mistakes.

-I desperately needed someone to tell me “do this, then this.” so with 15 years of experience in large construction projects behind me (and the scars to prove it)…teaching you a simpler way of project control has become something I truly enjoy.
+I desperately needed someone to tell me “do this, then this.” so with 15 years of experience in large construction projects behind me (and the scars to prove it)…helping companies with a simpler way of project control has become something I truly enjoy.

 But after teaching thousands of engineers, here is my ultimate goal.